Hundreds attend vintage car fundraiser at Dubuque County Fairgrounds

 “We had to pretty much start from scratch three weeks ago,” he said.
 “Normally, this takes about five to six months to plan.”

-While he said trying to put together the festival was difficult, as many acts and vendors canceled, he said the Dubuque County Fair Board has been extremely helpful in getting things ready.
+While he said trying to put together the festival was difficult, as many acts and vendors canceled, he added that the Dubuque County Fair Board has been extremely helpful in getting things ready.

 The festival used to move locations each year, Wells added, but it’s made a permanent home in Dubuque.